Russian fertiliser kings to get EU sanctions relief

 Russian fertiliser exports in 2021 accounted for just 6.5 percent of the global market, giving the lie to Moscow's claims of systemic importance, Lithuania had calculated.

-And Russian propaganda would exploit the EU's U-turn on Mazepin et al, Lithuania and Poland had said, to claim that Western sanctions were making people starve, instead of the real reason — Russia's invasion of Ukraine.
+And Russian propaganda would exploit the EU's U-turn on Mazepin et al, Lithuania and Poland had said, to claim that Western sanctions were making people starve, instead of the real reason — Russia's own invasion of Ukraine.

 The fertiliser unfreeze represents the first significant loosening of the EU sanctions regime since Russia invaded in February.

-It comes amid Russian air strikes on Ukrainian people's heating and water supplies amid freezing winter conditions.
+It comes amid Russian air strikes on Ukrainian people's heating and water supplies in winter weather, opening Europe to criticism on moral grounds.

-But Thursday's deal also unlocks the ninth package of sanctions, covering Russia's mining and media sectors and over 140 more individuals.
+But Thursday's compromise also set in motion the ninth package of EU sanctions, covering Russia's bank, mining, and media sectors, exports of dual-use technology, and almost 200 more individuals and entities.

-For its part, the for-ever Russia-friendly Hungary had insisted on striking three names off the ninth blacklist — Russia's energy, health, and sports ministers.
+For its part, the for-ever Russia-friendly Hungary had insisted on striking three individuals' names off the ninth blacklist — Russia's energy, health, and sports ministers, EU sources said.

-It did so in a last-minute threat earlier dubbed "political corruption" by one EU diplomat.
+It did so in a last-minute veto threat earlier dubbed "political corruption" by one EU diplomat.

 It "sends a message to [Russian president Vladimir] Putin that even if you are on the blacklist, we can still save you," the EU diplomat said.

-Hungary has, in the past, saved Russian patriarch Kirill from being listed and boycotted an EU oil embargo on Russia.
+Hungary has, in the past, shielded Russian patriarch Kirill from being listed and boycotted an EU oil embargo on Russia.

-But other EU states have also fought for national interests, such as Belgium, which talked the EU out of a Russia-diamond embargo that would have cost thousands of jobs in its Antwerp diamond-trading centre.
+But other EU states have also fought for national interests, such as Belgium, which talked the EU out of a Russia-diamond ban that would have cost thousands of jobs in its Antwerp diamond-trading centre.